Transformer Oil Purifiers and Their Supporting Equipment in Power Systems

 4. Oil Analysis Equipment

-• Moisture Content: This measurement directly reflects the amount of water present in the oil.
-By comparing pre- and post-purification values, the effectiveness of moisture removal can be quantified.
+• Moisture Content: This measurement directly reads the amount of water that is present in the oil.
+A before-and-after purification comparison permits measuring the effectiveness of moisture elimination.

-By analyzing these key parameters, oil analysis equipment provides valuable data for evaluating the effectiveness of the transformer oil purification process.
+Through examination of these major parameters, oil analysis equipment yields essential information to assess the efficacy of the transformer oil purification process.

 5. Control System